Loop Vertex Representation for Cumulants, Part I: Bounds on Free Energy with Sources: Abstract

 \section{Abstract}

-In this paper we construct cumulants for stable random matrix models with single trace interactions of arbitrarily high even order.
-We obtain explicit and convergent expansions for the cumulants.
-We show that any cumulant is an analytic function inside a cardioid domain in the complex plane and we prove their Borel-LeRoy summability at the origin of the coupling constant.
+In this paper we study the cumulants for stable random matrix models with single trace interactions of arbitrarily high even order.
+We obtain explicit and convergent expansions for it and we prove that it is an analytic function inside a cardioid domain in the complex plane.
+We also prove their Borel-LeRoy summability at the origin of the coupling constant.
 Our proof is uniform in the external variables.

 \textbf{keywords} Random Matrix; Cumulants; Constructive Field Theory

 {Mathematics Subject Classification} 81T08